tarantool/doc/doc/reference/configuration/configuration_reference.rst

 *   The instance is disconnected from all the replication upstreams
 *   Other replicaset members exclude the isolated instance from the replication upstreams

-Once the mode is enabled, After any requests that try to change persistent data will fail with the ``ER_READONLY`` error.
+Once the mode is enabled, any request trying to change persistent data will fail with the ``ER_READONLY`` error.

 ..
 NOTE::

-    isolated instance can't be bootstrapped (a local snapshot is required to start).
+    Isolated instance can't be bootstrapped (a local snapshot is required to start).

 **Example**

     The example below shows how to isolate an instance: